St Ippolyts: St Ippolyts Church

 The church was built in 1087 in a hilltop position.
 According to the church records, the building was funded by grants supplied by Judith de Lens, the niece of William the Conqueror.
 De Lens gave evidence against her husband Waltheof, a Saxon Earl, which led to his execution.
 The funding of the church was an attempt to make amends for this act.
-The church was rebuilt in the mid nineteenth century using old materials 'recycled' from the nearby abandoned Minsden Chapel.
+The church was rebuilt in the mid-19th century using old materials 'recycled' from the nearby abandoned Minsden Chapel.
 Apart from St Ippolyts, the church also serves the nearby villages of Gosmore and Langley.

 The noted theologian Fenton John Anthony Hort (Fenton Hort) is amongst the former vicars of St Ippolyts church where he stayed for 15 years before taking up a fellowship and lectureship at Emmanuel College in Cambridge.

 Politician George Lloyd, 1st Baron Lloyd (1879–1941) was buried in the churchyard, as is Geoffrey Lane, Baron Lane (1918-2005), former Lord Chief Justice of England.